MSagdieva/TransLight-Template-Markup/style-guide.md

 Pale Blue: rgba(0, 91, 193, 0.6)
 #### Text
 White: rgba(255, 255, 255, 1)

 Black: hsl(209, 33%, 12%)
 ### Typography
 #### Body Copy
 Font size: 20px
 #### Fonts
 Family: Oswald, OpenSans

 Weights: 300, 400, 600
-#### Icons
-For the social icons, you can use a font icon library.
-Some suggestions can be found below:
-Font Awesome
-IcoMoon
-Ionicons